zizoko1337/mkdrinks/README.md

 <li>Add drinks to favorite</li>
 <li>Search driks using search-bar</li>
 </ul>
-<h2>Currently some of the website features does not work on gh-pages</h2>
+<h2>Currently some of the website features does not work when user is not logged in</h2>
-actions like searching for drink and viewing more details works only on localhost (dunno why, need to figure it out)
+searching for drink and viewing more details works only in u are logged in (dunno why, need to figure it out)

 ![image](https://user-images.githubusercontent.com/95056942/183537567-dd61f362-b950-43d5-a69e-e69d24d05ce6.png)